SOLVED: Steam Deck Update Error

 Opening Ports in the Router (Credits to eXputer)

-After thoroughly following all of the methods mentioned in this guide, you will be able to solve the Steam Deck Update Error.
 In some rare cases, you might need to switch to a 2.4 GHz WiFi signal, as the Steam Deck does not support 5 GHz signals.
+I thought it was worth mentioning because many users managed to fix the update error by switching to a 2.4 GHz signal.
 You can test this by using your mobile’s hotspot and connecting it to your Steam Deck.
-Now that you have fixed the update error and can operate your Steam Deck normally, check out the 33 BEST Steam Deck Games Of All Time.

 FAQs